hajbabaeim/get-started-with-python/README.md

 ### Notes
 - You should consider that Python2.7 wont supported by 2020 anymore.
 So, it's highly recommended to use Python3.+ through [cs-internship](https://github.com/cs-internship/cs-internship-spec/tree/master/courses) Python course and in your future projects.
-- Using virtual environment through pure Python installation is very professional approach which you should consider that all the time.
-It very helpful to manage packages which is used in every projects.
+- Using virtual environment through pure Python installation is very professional approach which you should consider that all the time ([reasons](https://stackoverflow.com/questions/41972261/what-is-a-virtualenv-and-why-should-i-use-one)).

 ### Usage
 - **pure Python package**